town sits in the center of a small peninsula that juts into the warm

-the warm waters of the Gulf of Thailand.
-Several beaches of
+waters of the Gulf of Thailand.
+Several beaches of fine pearl-white

-fine pearl-white sand line the shore around the
+sand line the shore around the peninsula, most easily accessible from

-separated from the other as much by character as the rocky
+town, each separated as much by character as the rocky headlands

-headlands between.
-The main beaches are lined with thatch
+between.
+The main beaches are lined with thatch roofed seafood shacks

-crowds and a somewhat more tranquil atmosphere.
-Otres Beach
+and a more tranquil atmosphere.
+A bit farther from town, Otres Beach is

 of Ochheuteal Beach)